 The tournament structure is an important part of any successful poker game, but putting together the best structure for your players can be a tricky and time-consuming business.

-The good news is, Blinds Are Up! has the tools that will do all the hard calculations for you, including calculating how many chips to use, generating a blinds schedule, and what prizes to award at the end of the game.
+The good news is that Blinds Are Up! has the tools that will do all the hard calculations for you, including generating an appropriate blinds schedule, calculating how many chips will be required, and calculating the sizes of the prizes to award at the end of the game.

-When you tap Set Up Tourney on the Tab Bar (the bottom-most dark toolbar) you’ll see the screen where you control all aspects of your tournament structure.
-(If you see a different screen, tap the Back button to return here.)
+When you tap Set Up Tourney on the Tab Bar (the bottom-most dark toolbar) you'll see the screen where you control all aspects of your tournament structure.
+If you see a different screen with this tab selected, tap the Back button to return to Set Up Tournament.

-If you host different kinds of games, you can save and load multiple versions of your tournament settings using the Save and Load Tournament Settings screens, accessed using the Save and Load buttons on the Button Bar (the light toolbar above the Tab Bar).
+If you regularly host different kinds of games, you can save and load multiple versions of these tournament settings using the Save and Load Tournament Settings screens.
+These are accessed using the Save and Load buttons on the Button Bar at the bottom of the screen (the light toolbar above the dark Tab Bar).